veerankiswathi/wildlifesave/README.md

-# Hii..Everyone this is Veeranki Swathi Here is about FRT project detials:
+# Hii..Everyone this is Veeranki Swathi Here is about FRT project details:

 # Project name: Wildlife safe